diku-dk/staffeli/README.md

 teachers and teaching assistants get an overview of the course (students, submissions, etc.), and to get grading done efficiently.

+## Status

+This is a somewhat coherent summoning of scripts developed during courses using Canvas.
+Brace yourself, help clean this up.

 ## Installation

 1. `pip3 install --user pyyaml`